ChadHayes91/Pathfinding_TetRobot/README.md

    Figure 3: opposite move
 </p>

-Computing a move is simple:  one of the edges of the original tetrahedron remains the same and since we need to maintain a base equilateral triangle we can rotate the unmoving edge 60 degrees to find the location of the final vertex in the base equilateral triangle.
-We can re-compute the location of the top vertex using the same formula mentioned above.
+Computing a move is simple:  one of the edges of the original tetrahedron remains the same (and therefore, two vertices remain in the same position) and since we need to maintain a base equilateral triangle we can rotate the unmoving edge 60 degrees to find the location of the final vertex in the base equilateral triangle.
+We rotate 60 degrees since all angles in an equilateral triangle are 60 degrees.
+Now that we know the location of three vertices, we can re-compute the location of the top vertex using the same formula mentioned above.

 Note the formula for rotating a vector around a point with an accompanying explaination and proof can be found here:
 [https://matthew-brett.github.io/teaching/rotation_2d.html](https://matthew-brett.github.io/teaching/rotation_2d.html)

-#### Phase Two: Base Tetrahedron Creation and Movement Computations
+#### Phase Two: Animating Movement

-#### Phase Three: Base Tetrahedron Creation and Movement Computations
+#### Phase Three: Leg Computations and Inverse Kinematics

-#### Phase Four: Base Tetrahedron Creation and Movement Computations
+#### Phase Four: Pathfinding Using A*